benjaminion/upgrading-ethereum-book/src/book.md

 If the Merkle branch check fails, then the whole block is invalid.
 However, individual deposits can fail the signature check without invalidating the block.
 This allows incorrectly signed deposits to be de-queued (via `state.eth1_deposit_index += 1`) without blocking further progress (that increment would have to be reverted if the block were invalid).

 Note that it is not possible to change a validator's withdrawal credentials after the initial deposit: the withdrawal credentials of subsequent deposits for the same validator are ignored; only the credentials appearing on the initial deposit are stored on the beacon chain.
 This is an important security measure.
-If an attacker steals a validator's signing key, we don't want them to be able to change the withdrawl credentials in order to steal the stake for themselves.
+If an attacker steals a validator's signing key, we don't want them to be able to change the withdrawal credentials in order to steal the stake for themselves.
 However, it works both ways, and [a vulnerability](https://medium.com/immunefi/rocketpool-lido-frontrunning-bug-fix-postmortem-e701f26d7971) was identified for staking pools in which a malicious operator could potentially front-run a deposit transaction with a 1 ETH deposit to set the withdrawal credentials to their own.

 |||
 |-|-|